jethroflanagan/amd-in-a-box/README.md

 This documentation is still a work in progress and needs a lot of clarity.
 Things marked as "TODO..." in this README may be working already, they just aren't documented yet.

 ## Why does this exist?
-AMD is great for JS development but RequireJS has an issue that makes it especially difficult to debug large scale JS apps.
+AMD is great for JS development.
+The various AMD solutions make it especially difficult to debug large scale JS apps.
+AMD in a Box aims to resolve this issue.

+*Note:* AMD in a Box aims to be a wrapper for *any AMD implementation* but for now is targetted solely at RequireJS.

 File dependancies/includes are written in string form which makes it impossible to error check using front-end JavaScript.